airbnb/mavericks/docs/mocking.md

 # Mocking
 Mavericks includes tooling to mock ViewModel state, which can then be used for automated and manual testing.

-This mocking support is added with the optional `mvrx-mocking` artifact, and includes tooling to:
+This mocking support is added with the optional `mavericks-mocking` artifact, and includes tooling to:

 - Force (ie "mock") a specific MavericksState for a MavericksViewModel, while preventing (and listening for) subsequent changes
 - Force all ViewModels within a MavericksView to specific states